Private, In-Home Tutoring in Plainsboro Township, New Jersey

-SchoolTutoring Academy’s tutoring programs for Plainsboro Township students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Plainsboro Township, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The West Windsor-Plainsboro Regional School District serves K-12 students in the townships of West Windsor and Plainsboro, New Jersey.
 The district operates six elementary schools, two middle schools and two high schools, which have a combined population of over 9,400 students.
 The mission of the West Windsor-Plainsboro Regional School District is to develop students who are confident in their abilities, passionate about their learning and have the competence to become engaged and informed members of society.

 We currently cover the following Plainsboro Township-area school districts: West Windsor-Plainsboro Regional School District.

 Educating Our Parents: Understanding the Plainsboro Township District Curriculum

 To best prepare its students for future success, the West Windsor-Plainsboro Regional School District has prepared curricula that challenge students to achieve at their highest possible level.
 Two documents provide guidance for the development of curriculum and instruction in the district.
 The Common Core State Standards govern what students learn and know in math and language arts.